 Full-Time Employment: NA

-SCHOLARSHIPS: The Class of 2016 will accept $3.7 million to invest in their education over the next four years.
-63.3% of the college bound students from the Class of 2016 were awarded scholarships.
+SCHOLARSHIPS: The Class of 2018 accepted $3.9 million to invest in their education over the next four years.

 Classes meet every other day (81 minutes per session) for 18 week semesters.
-One-half credit is offered for each semester course that is successfully completed and one full credit is offered for each full-year course completed.
-Thirty credits are required to graduate
+One-half credit is offered for each semester course completed, and one full credit is offered for each full-year course completed.
+Thirty credits are required to graduate.

-Saint Francis Borgia Regional High School is located in the town of Washington in Franklin County, Missouri, about 50 miles southwest of St. Louis.
+Saint Francis Borgia High School is located in Washington in Franklin County, Missouri, about 50 miles southwest of St. Louis.
 Washington has a population of 14,045.
 The Franklin County region is noted for the distinctive lifestyle of its small towns.
 Borgia enjoys extraordinary loyalty, and legacies of three or more generations are not uncommon.

-Saint Francis Borgia Regional High School participates in the Archdiocese of St. Louis Safe Environment Program.
-Through this program, all adult employees and volunteers who have a likelihood of working with or near children or youth on a regular basis need to comply with the following:
+Saint Francis Borgia High School participates in the Archdiocese of St. Louis Safe Environment Program.
+Through this program, all adult employees and volunteers who have a likelihood of working with or near children or youth regularly need to comply with the following:

 1. Complete a state criminal record and child abuse/neglect check.

-2. Sign the acknowledgement page of the Code of Ethical Conduct.
+2. Sign the acknowledgment page of the Code of Ethical Conduct.

 3. Attend the Protecting God’s Children seminar.